ezgitandogan/Wiwino-Project/README.md

 If you would like to contribute to the development of VinoMetrics, please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the existing style and passes all tests.

-## Contact

-For any questions or feedback, please contact [batar.mehmet@outlook.com].